-It is possible to make a loop drive to San Borja, being that there are 2 ways to access the mission.
-Click here for a detailed description of the loop road.
+It is possible to make a loop drive to San Borja, as an alternative to the route we took out and back to access the mission.

 In the interests of this post we took the North road and what follows is our experience of this route.
 Our excursion began by turning right at km marker 44 on the road to Bahía de Los Ángeles.
 At this sign indicating the turnoff for the mission, the dirt road continues for a bumpy, gnarly 24 miles.
 After about 6 miles you will encounter the following sign – see the photo below.

 This sign suggests you go straight.
 However the placement of the sign between 2 dirt tracks is somewhat misleading – see the photo below.
 Effectively it looks like you go straight between these tracks, when in reality one knows it must be one of these dirt routes you follow.
 Take the track to the right.
 This was the only point in the drive where we were unsure of the “road”.

 Large gouged out ruts, gulleys and divots making for exceptionally slow, careful going for the last 10 miles of the dirt road before you reach the mission.

 Prior to the stone structure that stands here now, it is possible to visit the protected ruins of it’s predecessor behind the church.
 These adobe ruins are all that remain of the Franciscan settlement (1768-1773) which in turn replaced the Jesuit’s buildings.